 Myth: The flu vaccine can cause the flu.

-The flu vaccine is made with flu viruses that are either weakened or have been inactivated (killed), and only broken up parts of the inactive virus are included in the vaccine.
+Fact: The flu vaccine is made with flu viruses that are either weakened or have been inactivated (killed), and only broken up parts of the inactive virus are included in the vaccine.
 Therefore, the flu vaccine cannot cause the flu.
-It typically takes two weeks for the flu vaccine to become effective and during those two weeks, it is still possible for an individual to get flu or another respiratory virus.
+It typically takes 2 weeks for the flu vaccine to become effective and during those 2 weeks, it is still possible for an individual to get flu or another respiratory virus.

 Myth: Flu vaccination is not necessary each year.

 Fact: Immunity from the flu vaccine declines over time, so annual vaccination is critical to provide the best protection.
 And since the vaccine may change each year to match circulating flu viruses, it is important to get vaccinated annually.
 The Centers for Disease Control and Prevention (CDC) recommends annual vaccination for all individuals age 6 months and older.

 Myth: Healthy people don’t need a flu vaccine.